 Want to give your home a fresh start?
 Grab this free printable spring cleaning checklist.

-After hearing Deanna’s tale about getting the whole house clean at one time, I’ve been thinking more about giving my house a little extra attention.
-That combined with reading through The Life-Changing Magic book and with a few positive influences in my Instagram feed, I am ready to get rid of things that burden me or don’t “spark joy”.
+I remembered Deanna’s tale about getting the whole house clean at one time, and have been thinking more about giving my house a little extra attention.
+Of course, I’ve read The Life-Changing Magic book and with a few positive influences in my Instagram feed, I am ready to get rid of things that burden me or don’t “spark joy”.

 I love the idea of getting ahead of the game and enjoy a house that’s tidy and beautiful.
 Who are we kidding?
 I’m thrilled with tidy, but beautiful wouldn’t be bad, either.
 My youngest, now 12, commented today, “There’s no room in the house that I really love being in.”

 There have been seasons when I’ve done a traditional spring cleaning and seasons when I’ve chipped away on Zone Defense.
 I think you gotta go with the season of clean that you’re in.